 Below are the officers and directors-at-large of Kindred World's Board of Directors 2021-2024.
 Our directors are dedicated and contributing board members through their own life work, Kindred projects, and nonprofit collaborations.
 We are always interested in mentoring future board members through collaboration and partnership.
-Please feel free to contact us if you are interested in serving on Kindred's board.
+Please feel free to contact us if you are interested in serving on Kindred's board or volunteering for an initiative.